U.S. Department of State Bureau of Overseas Building Operations, New United States Embassy, Port of Spain, Trinidad and Tobago

 Project Collaborators

-Design Build Contractor: Caddell Construction Co.
+Design-Build Contractor: Caddell Construction Co.

 Architect of Record: DLR Group